 Start by working out what you can afford with our mortgage calculator.
 Consider how much stamp duty you’ll pay and if you can improve your credit score before you pre-apply for a mortgage.

 Then for the exciting bit: start house-hunting.
-Use our handy search tools and download our viewing checklist to keep sight of the important things.
+Use our handy search tools to narrow down your search, whether you're looking for a cottage, period property or fixer upper.
+Don't forget to take our viewing checklist along to keep sight of the important things.

 When you find a place you love, hire a conveyancer to help you make an offer and sort the paperwork.
 There might be some negotiations before you exchange and complete.